ramohse/ramohse.github.io/_posts/2017-01-24-teen-pregnancy.md

 * Obesity rate
 * Violent crime rate

-In the below visualization one can see the teen pregnancy rate by county, and then click through the top features to see the overlap:
+In the below visualization one can see the teen pregnancy rate by county, and then click through key features to see the overlap:

 [![Teen Pregnancy Choropleth](https://github.com/ramohse/ramohse.github.io/blob/master/images/2016-01-23-Teen-Pregnancy/teen_preg_map.png?raw=true)](https://bl.ocks.org/ramohse/raw/2fc980850631f9392267cd60399f6a66/ "Teen Pregnancy Choropleth")